-Use tax-loss selling to offset your taxable capital gains in Canada.
+Use tax-loss selling, or tax-loss harvesting, to offset your taxable capital gains in Canada.

 Tax-loss selling (or tax-loss harvesting) occurs when you deliberately sell a security at a loss in order to offset capital gains in Canada.
-You can then use these losses to offset your taxable capital gains.
+With tax loss selling in Canada, you can then use these losses to offset your taxable capital gains.

-In Canada, the last day in 2021 for tax-loss selling on the Toronto Stock Exchange was December 29, 2021.
-If you sold at a loss on or before that date, you were able to deduct your loss against your 2021 capital gains.
-However, you also carry your loss back for the previous three years to offset capital gains in Canada, or carry it forward indefinitely to offset future capital gains.
+This year, the last day in 2023 for tax-loss selling is December 27, 2023.
+If you sell at a loss on or before that date (for example a stock listed on the Toronto Stock Exchange) you are able to deduct your loss against your 2023 capital gains.
+However, for tax-loss harvesting purposes, you can also carry your loss back for the previous three years to offset capital gains in Canada, or carry it forward indefinitely to offset future capital gains.

 How Successful Investors Get RICH